perfectra1n/claude-code-sync/docs/GIT_SETUP.md

 # Git Authentication Setup Guide

-This guide explains how to set up git authentication for `claude-sync` to work with remote repositories.
+This guide explains how to set up git authentication for `claude-code-sync` to work with remote repositories.

 ## Overview

-`claude-sync` uses git's built-in credential system, which means it works with whatever git authentication you already have configured on your system.
+`claude-code-sync` uses git's built-in credential system, which means it works with whatever git authentication you already have configured on your system.

 ---